yizhang82/yizhang82.github.io/_posts/2018-01-08-python-interop-1.md

 3 5 7
 ```

-The reason this works is that the VECTOR object points directly to the Vector* pointer, so changing this VECTOR object changes the Vector*.
+The reason this works is that the VECTOR object internal b_str pointer points directly to the Vector struct pointed by Vector*, so changing this VECTOR object changes the output Vector struct.

 ## What's next